Finance, B.S.B.A.

 Students majoring in finance at the Chaifetz School of Business gain professional finance knowledge and develop strong critical-thinking, communication, problem-solving, decision-making and data analysis skills for success in today’s environment.

-St. Louis' metropolitan location provides many year-round internship opportunities, which allow students to gain practical, career-related work experience while applying classroom experiences to practice.
+St. Louis' metropolitan location also provides many year-round internship opportunities, which allow students to gain practical, career-related work experience while applying classroom experiences to practice on a more short-term basis.
 Most internships are paid, and students may opt to complete one for academic credit.
-Finance students from the Class of 2023 interned with:
+Finance students from the Class of 2025 interned with:

 - Financial institutions